-There is definitely a down side to only having Manual & UI automated test.
+There’s a downside to only having Manual & UI automated test.
 You end up with an anti-pattern called the Software Testing Ice Cream Cone.

-I first heard about software testing ice cream cones during a talk which referenced a diagram from Alister Scotts blog Waitrmelon.
-The original diagrams on the concept are in his post Introducing the software testing ice-cream cone (anti-pattern), which I thought I would share here.
+I first heard about software testing ice cream cones during a talk that referenced a diagram from Alister Scotts blog Waitrmelon.
+The original diagrams are in his post, Introducing the software testing ice-cream cone (anti-pattern).
+Thought I would share here.

 What’s A Software Testing Ice Cream Cone